Mandalay FM

 Mandalay FM is a radio station that serves the Mandalay metropolitan area (90 miles around Mandalay), broadcasting on the FM band at a frequency of 87.9 MHz and on the Internet.
 Now the radio station is also serving 30 mi around Taungoo and 60 mi around Yangon.

 Mandalay FM radio will be able to tuned along the Yangon-Mandalay Highway in December.
-It is operated by the city government, MCDC, FM is one of two radio stations available in Mandalay.
+It is operated by the city government, MCDC.
+Mandalay FM is one of two radio stations available in Mandalay.
 Mandalay's sole FM station employs a pop culture-oriented format with a focus on Burmese and English pop music, entertainment programs, live celebrity interviews, etc., offering an alternative to the propaganda-laden programming of the state-run Myanmar Radio National Service.